DigitalOcean, Floating IP and VoIP

 nat=force_rport,comedia

-After quick investigation (why there is 3rd IP in the SIP dump), I decided to change SIP bind address to the private IP:
+A quick investigation of the SIP dump (revealing a third IP address) led me to change the SIP bind address in sip.conf to the Droplet’s private IP:

 udpbindaddr=10.16.0.5